kivra/developer.kivra.com/receipt/wiki/receipt-doc/retail/retail-schema-description.md

 Payment is done using a credit/debit card.
 Additional properties:

+- _card_token_: If a card token is used to identify the customer.
 - _payment_slip_: Information from the card terminal represented as an array of strings.

 If possible, the follwowing [ISO 8583](https://en.wikipedia.org/wiki/ISO_8583) fields should be added to the tender: